rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 Lower impurity or entropy means the data at that node is more pure, helping the tree make better decisions.

 ### Mean Absolute Error (MAE)
+**Cybersecurity Use Case**: Estimating the time to resolve a security incident based on historical resolution times.
+The goal is to have the predicted resolution times (ŷ<sub>i</sub>) as close as possible to the actual resolution times (y<sub>i</sub>).

 **When to Use**: Use MAE in regression tasks where you need an easily interpretable measure of prediction errors.

-**Cybersecurity Use Case**: Estimating the time to resolve a security incident based on historical resolution times.

 **How It Works**: MAE measures the average absolute difference between the actual values (y<sub>i</sub>) and the predicted values (ŷ<sub>i</sub>).
 <p>MAE = (1/n) * Σ | y<sub>i</sub> - ŷ<sub>i</sub> |</p>
 where y<sub>i</sub> is the actual value and ŷ<sub>i</sub> is the predicted value.

-**Key Factors**: Minimizing MAE requires accurate predictions with smaller deviations from actual values.
+**Key Factors**: Minimizing MAE means making your predictions as close as possible to the actual values.

 **Example Explanation**:
 If the actual resolution times are 5, 10, 15 hours and predicted are 6, 9, 14 hours:
 <p>MAE = (1/3) * [|5-6| + |10-9| + |15-14|] = 1</p>
-A lower MAE indicates better predictive performance.
+A lower MAE indicates your predictions are closer to the actual values.